Categories

 3.)
 Generate a BIMI record

 A key part of the process is setting up a BIMI record, which is a little bit of code to tell the inbox what information to show once you get fully BIMI certified.
-You can use this tool to generate the record.
+You can use this guide to generate the record.
 You’re going to need to convert your logo into an .svg file, and this guide can help you with that step.

 4.)
 Apply for a trademark